odilamuni/animated-tribble/README.md

 Create a number guessing game that will ask a user to guess the correct number.
 Give the user clues like 'Too High' or 'Too Low.'
-After 5 incorrect guesses, the program should tell you that you lose.
-It should tell you all the numbers you have guessed, and what the correct answer is.
+After 5 incorrect guesses, the program should tell you that you lose, all the numbers you have guessed, and what the correct answer is.
-AND create a user interface for your game using html and css.
+Interface for your game using html and css.
+Use Math.random to generate a number.
-For regular mode, you can choose the number and set it to a variable.
-For harder and nightmare mode, use Math.random to generate a number.
 Push your code to github.​